 Caroline Douglass, Executive Director of Flooding at the Environment Agency, said: “Climate change is happening now.
 We’re seeing more extreme weather – in this year alone with three named storms in a week, record-breaking temperatures and drought declared across large parts of the country.
 The message is clear – households risk ignoring the danger of flooding at their own peril.
 Anyone can go online to check if they are at risk, sign up for Environment Agency warnings, and, most importantly, know what you need to do if flooding hits.”

 The Environment Agency estimates that with proper flood preparation, most businesses can save 20 to 90 per cent on the cost of lost stock or damage due to flooding.
 It is impossible to completely flood-proof your property, but flood preparation can lower your business’ risk of damage and reduce business interruptions.

 Are You at Risk of Flooding?

 Begin your preparation by consulting your area’s flood risk map.
-The Environment Agency (EA) publishes maps for England, Wales and Scotland found at www.environment-agency.gov.uk.
+The Environment Agency (EA) publishes maps for England, Wales and Scotland.
 The EA makes three types of maps, each addressing a different flooding hazard: surface water, reservoirs, and rivers and the sea.
-Northern Ireland’s flood risk maps can be found at www.dardni.gov.uk/strategic-flood-map-ni.
-For areas of high flood risk, the EA offers Floodline Warnings Direct, a free service that provides flood warnings via telephone, mobile, email, SMS text messaging and fax.
-Sign up at fwd.environment-agency.gov.uk.
+Northern Ireland’s flood risk maps can be found here.
+For areas of high flood risk, the EA offers Floodline Warnings Direct, a free service that provides flood warnings via telephone, mobile, email and text message.
+Sign up for flood warnings here.